What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Methodology and Experiments

 \section{Methodology and Experiments}

-We first conduct an analysis in SSL space using t-SNE plots, which guide model fine-tuning and classification experiments.
-Then, we present the results and conduct an acoustic analysis involving glottal source parameters and spectral tilt which offers interpretable explanations to the classification results.
+We first use SSL embedding visualisations and directional consistency to characterise how the transformations move bona fide and spoofed speech in representation space.
+We then present 4-way classification results, a partial-processing stress test, and an acoustic analysis involving glottal source parameters and spectral tilt which offers interpretations to the VQC classification results.